zzstoatzz/raggy/README.md

 > [!TIP]
 > See this [example](https://github.com/zzstoatzz/raggy/blob/main/examples/chat_with_X/website.py) to chat with any website, or this [example](https://github.com/zzstoatzz/raggy/blob/main/examples/chat_with_X/repo.py) to chat with any GitHub repo.

-### license and dependencies
+### license

-> [!IMPORTANT]
-> This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+this project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ### contributing

-I would welcome contributions!
+I welcome contributions!
 See the [contributing guide](https://zzstoatzz.github.io/raggy/contributing) for details.